-Claim: A Marine was banned from his daughter's school because he objected to a homework assignment about Islam.
+WHAT'S TRUE: A student's father was banned from his daughter's high school after he objected to a homework assignment she was given about Islam.

 Maryland school bans Marine over daughters homework?